 Note: the results reported in Table 5 are from the BCPUD's raw source water (i.e., the Arroyo Hondo Creek and Woodrat 1 Reservoir, before it is treated at the water treatment plant and sent into the distribution system).
 Secondary Drinking Water Standards (SDWS) are based on aesthetic factors (taste, appearance, odor, etc.) and are not health-related; these standards are in place to establish an acceptable aesthetic quality of the water.

-Results for Color (50 units) and Odor (12 TON) (asterisked above) from our Woodrat 1 Reservoir source were above the SDWS.
+Regulatory standards require that contaminant must be tested every 9 years; BCPUD typically tests every 1-2 years.
+Results for Color (50 units) and Odor (12 TON) from our Woodrat 1 Reservoir source were above the SDWS.
+See note above.
 (See also Table 7).